-Questions to Ask Why it Matters Metrics and Insights that Quantcast Provides Am I reaching new prospects with my campaign?
+Questions to Ask Why it Matters Metrics and Insights to Consider Am I reaching new prospects with my campaign?
 Expanding your audience is critical for driving incremental conversions to ultimately grow your business.
 Prospecting Reach Rate Measures the percentage of new people reached.
 Am I reaching the right audience?
 It's easy to reach a lot of people with cheap ad inventory or other spam tactics, but this most likely a waste of your marketing dollars.
 Prospecting Visit Rate To see if you've done a good job of targeting the right people, measure how many new prospects visited your site.
 Are my prospects qualified?
 If your prospects are qualified, they are more likely to convert on your site.
 Conversion Rate Measuring the rate of visitors to converters will let you know if you did a good job of qualifying your prospects.
 Do my prospects require retargeting?
-If site visitors don't convert on their first visit, there is an opportuni- ty to reach them again with retargeting.
+If site visitors don't convert on their first visit, there is an opportunity to reach them again with retargeting.
 Do you know your visitors' behavior and how much retargeting you should be doing?
 First Visit Conversion Ratio Of all the people who converted, what percentage converted in one visit versus multiple visits?
 A low percentage indicates that you should increase your retargeting efforts, and a high percentage indicates that you should reduce your retargeting efforts.
 How long did it take my prospects to convert?
 The period of time it takes from a propect's first impression all the way to conversion is called your "lookback window."
 If it took most people 20 days to convert then you should set your lookback window to at least 20 days, or even longer.
 Time to Convert The period of time between a customer's first touchpoint with your ad campaign(s) all the way up to the actual conversion.
 How many touchpoints were needed?
-To maximise efficiency and help determine your ad frequency, you'll want to look at how many ads were served before and after the site visit.
-There's no need to run 10 ads when you only need need two.
+To maximize efficiency and help determine your ad frequency, you'll want to look at how many ads were served before and after the site visit.
+There's no need to run 10 ads when you only need two.
 Total Touchpoints from First Touch Determine the number of impressions that were served per user before the conversion event, before the site visit (prospecting) and after the site visit (retargeting).

 In addition to conversions, we recommend that advertisers also understand which tactics are driving customers to the site for the first time.
 This can help you separate your prospecting and retargeting efforts and give you a more holistic view of your full funnel.
 In addition, there are a number of other questions you should ask yourself and your partners to make sure you're getting the most of your display campaigns.
-Quantcast will help you answer these questions and provide insights to help you better understand the impact of your display investment.